brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

 [miengine]: https://github.com/microsoft/MIEngine/

-## Attaching LLDB using Android Studio
+## Attaching LLDB using Android Studio on Windows or macOS

  1. Install [Android Studio][android-studio].
 If you already have an Android SDK installation that you're using with Xamarin.Android, you can click